confluentinc/kafka-tutorials/README.md

             file: tutorials/console-consumer-primitive-keys-values/kafka/markup/dev/init.adoc
     ```

-    Somtimes the `execute` step is an _internal_ step only for the harness runner.
+    Sometimes the `execute` step is an _internal_ step only for the harness runner.
 Internal steps ignore the `render:` using a `skip: true` entry
     ```yml
       - name: wait for ksqldb-server and connectors
           action: sleep